umbrellio/table_sync/docs/publishing/configuration.md

   end
 end

-# will call the job described above
+# will enqueue the job described above

 TableSync::Publishing::Single.new(
   object_class: "User",